 Copies of all presentations circulated to members via email on 9th September.
 Hard copies posted to absent Council members on the same date.

-Following discussion, it was agreed that Council could not take an absolute position on fur farming; the presentations formed part of a process to help identify the way forward.
+Following discussion, the Chairman said that Council could not take an absolute position on fur farming; the presentations formed part of a process to help identify the way forward.
 The Chairman invited DAF to address Council again at its next meeting regarding current status of EU legislation/what aspects of fur legislation could be improved.
 DAF agreed to this request.
 DAF is also to respond to a number of other questions regarding fur farming in Ireland as raised by Council.

 2. MINUTES OF LAST MEETING